Weighted Blanket Fillers: The Complete Guide

 Micro glass beads

-They will appear much smoother inside your blanket too and are probably the best selection for people with any type of auditory, sensory and physical sensitivities.
+They will feel much smoother inside your blanket too and are probably the best selection for people with any type of auditory, sensory and physical sensitivities.

 They are also a bit heavier than their plastic counterparts, and therefore you’ll need fewer glass beads to achieve your goal than you would with plastic pellets.
 Great for someone who wants weight but not an extreme amount of bulk on top of them.